kucharskimaciej/code-retreat-2014/README.md

 ## code restrictions ##

-* no `this` keyword
-* maximum 5 lines of code per method
-* maximum of 80 characters per line
+* all behaviour should be written from the point of view of a cell